pmhalvor/ocean-species-identification/notebooks/docker.md

 With the Docker client (`docker`), containers can be easily built, run, shared, and deleted, making them ideal for development, testing, and deployment.
 This CLI is the fastest way to interact with Docker, but there are also GUIs available, like [Docker Desktop](https://www.docker.com/products/docker-desktop), which provides a graphical interface for managing containers, images, networks, and volumes.
-Docker desktop is usually bundled with the Docker engine, which is the underlying software that runs and manages containers on the host machine.
+Docker Desktop is usually bundled with the Docker engine, which is the underlying software that runs and manages containers on the host machine.

 The Docker client communicates with the Docker daemon (`dockerd`), which is responsible for managing containers, images, networks, and volumes on the host machine.